reflex-media/lesgo-docs/docs/index.md

 ## Lesgo!
 Framework

-A lightweight node.js boilerplate framework for serverless architecture.
+A lightweight Node.js boilerplate framework designed with serverless architecture.

-Bootstrap your next serverless microservice with a light-weight node.js app built on top of the [Serverless Framework](https://www.serverless.com/) on AWS.
+Bootstrap your next serverless microservice with a ligh-weight Node.js app built on top of the [Serverless Framework](https://www.serverless.com/) on AWS.

 ### Why Lesgo!
 Framework?